I’m sharing a simple, budget-friendly DIY board and batten tutorial that will instantly transform your walls. Keep reading for the step-by-step guide!

 “Affiliate links provided for your convenience, please read my disclosure for more information.”

-Amounts will vary depending on how big your room is.
+Amounts will vary depending on the size of your room.

 We purchased the majority of the items from Home Depot.
 I highly recommend ordering from this list online and picking it all up in-store or having it delivered.
 This saves so much time.
 We had our material delivered right to our door.